 12:50pmProxy Season 2018 Recap

-Exchange your experiences and views on top issues, such as trends in withhold votes, shareholder proposals, compensation matters, and the role stockholders and proxy advisors played.
-Experts will add their insights throughout the session.
+Exchange your experiences and views on top boardroom issues, such as macro-economic and political concerns, succession planning and disclosure decisions, and how to engage with proxy advisors and investors.
+Experts will add their insights throughout the tabletop session.

 With slim margins between success and failure, directors should not back away from their responsibility to take a long-term view of a deal’s potential value.
 Experienced panelists share their approaches to evaluating assumptions, risks, potential competitive advantage and the company’s ability to execute.